mapbox/tippecanoe/README.md

  * `-pe` or `--empty-csv-columns-are-null`: Treat empty CSV columns as nulls rather than as empty strings.
  * `-aI` or `--convert-stringified-ids-to-numbers`: If a feature ID is the string representation of a number, convert it to a plain number to use as the feature ID.
  * `--use-attribute-for-id=`*name*: Use the attribute with the specified *name* as if it were specified as the feature ID.
 (If this attribute is a stringified number, you must also use `-aI` to convert it to a number.)
+ * `-pN` or `--single-precision`: Write double-precision numeric attribute values to tiles as single-precision to reduce tile size.

 ### Filtering features by attributes